Yogayu/DeepLearningCourse/_build/Part2/Iris.md

 $$w_1*x + w_2*y + w_0 > 0$$

-and all points below and on the line are:
+And all points below and on the line are:

 $$w_1*x + w_2*y + w_0 \leq 0$$